 No matter how great your reputation is or how much you believe the evidence points to your innocence, you can still be convicted.
 Your freedom, finances, and lifestyle are all in grave danger if you are found guilty.

-Having a skilled DUI defense attorney at your side is essential.
-The right defense can help you retain your freedoms and lifestyle.
-Call us at (208) 644-8893 today or fill out our online form to set up a free case evaluation now.
+Having an experienced Boise DUI Attorney like the Sawtooth Defense Lawyers at your side is essential.
+The right law office can help you retain your freedoms and lifestyle.
+Call an expert Boise DUI Defense Attorney at (208) 644-8893 today or fill out our online contact form to set up a free DUI case review.